Top TMJ Treatment in the USA

-If you are looking for a trusted and qualified TMJ specialist, come to Koala® Centers For Sleep & TMJ Disorders.
+If you are looking for a trusted and qualified TMJ team, come to Koala® Center For Sleep & TMJ Disorders.
 We serve patients from all over the USA.
-Locations in Bloomington IL, Peoria – Dunlap IL, Lafayette IN, Mishawaka IN, Columbia MO, Kansas City MO, El Paso TX, and Wausau WI.
+Locations in Bloomington IL, Peoria – Dunlap IL, Mishawaka IN, Kansas City MO, El Paso TX, and Wausau WI.
 For more information call us at one of our clinics today or request an appointment online.

 The temporomandibular joint is an intricate joint that performs several actions that are fundamental to our everyday lives.
 Unfortunately, it can also become damaged, resulting in pain, crepitus, and a limited range of motion.
 In mild cases, a primary care physician may be able to offer some care for a TMJ disorder, however, moderate to severe cases are best handled by a dentist.